Creating Awareness in Children

 Similar project initiatives can be taken during the celebration of Earth Day, National Tree Day, or any days that suit schools.
 This type of initiative will make it easier to form partnerships with schools, local councils, agencies, corporations, sponsors, tree planting groups, community organizations, and volunteers for easier access to trees, shrubs, tools, land, people who can help organize these events.

 For children’s safety in the garden keep insecticides and chemical fertilizers out of their reach.
-Teach them to produce food organically so that they become aware of safe and unsafe food.
 Secure fence and gates.
 Make sure they wear suitable clothing (E.g., a hat, sunscreen. sunglasses. gumboots).
 Provide shade in the summer with shade cloths or umbrellas and have safe storage for their gardening tools and equipment.